nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 mydata   |                                               |    |      |    0.000  |  1.034 K|517.000  |517.000  |    0.000  |0.000  |0.000  |    0.000  |0.000  |0.000
 Number of rows: 7
 ```
-Did you get 286 master records in rack 32?
-How many prole records did you get in rack 33?
+How many master records did you get in rack 32 and how many prole records did you get in rack 33?

 Bin bang!
 Go ahead and shutdown all 4 nodes in the London region.
-Your `asadm` info and pmap commands should look resemble below:
+Your `asadm` info and pmap commands should resemble below:
 ```text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Namespace Object Information (2024-08-21 12:26:44 UTC)~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Namespace|                                           Node|Rack|  Repl|Expirations|    Total|~~~~~~~~~~Objects~~~~~~~~~~|~~~~~~~~~Tombstones~~~~~~~~|~~~~Pending~~~~